joaocassianox7x/Split_Operator_Method/README.tex.md

 \end{equation}

 # How to Use?
-Well, first run the command './pre\_requisites' to install all pre-requisites and create all necessary folders.\newline
+Well, first run the command './pre\_requisites' to install all pre-requisites and create all necessary folders.

-To run the '.cpp' file you can execute 'make && ./BINARY'  or just run 'g++ schr\_main.cpp -larmadillo -fopenmp -lm -lfftw3 -llapacke -Ofast -lblas -o BINARY && ./BINARY'.\newline
+To run the '.cpp' file you can execute 'make && ./BINARY'  or just run 'g++ schr\_main.cpp -larmadillo -fopenmp -lm -lfftw3 -llapacke -Ofast -lblas -o BINARY && ./BINARY'.

-For the python3 program you just need to write 'python3 plotar.py'.\newline
+For the python3 program you just need to write 'python3 plotar.py'.